-Federal fair housing law protects against housing discrimination based on race, color, religion, sex, national origin, familial status, and disability.
+Federal fair housing law protects against housing discrimination based on race, color, religion, sex (including sexual harassment, sexual orientation, and gender identity), national origin, familial status, and disability.
 Michigan law adds age and marital status protections.
-Local fair housing ordinances may also include (but are not limited to) condition of pregnancy, source of income, immigration status, family responsibilities, sexual orientation, gender identity, and gender expression.
+Local fair housing ordinances may also include (but are not limited to) condition of pregnancy, source of income, criminal background status, immigration status, family responsibilities.

 How do you know if you have been treated unfairly?
 The truth is, you often don’t.
 While commonly experienced, discrimination can be subtle, friendly, and often difficult to pin down.
 “Housing discrimination often comes with a smile and a handshake” is a common motto at our office.
 If you find yourself on this website because you think something “odd,” “unfair,” or “wrong” happened to you and you wonder if it is illegal discrimination, please call us at 877-979-3247 or email email@example.com.

 Some examples of what housing discrimination could sound like:

 “Sorry, we just rented the last apartment”

 “No disability, we only rent to working people”